ratulb/solana_program_and_rust_client/README.md

 To handle the case that a deployed on-chain program may have been closed - we look at the owner string references of loaders and futher [query](https://github.com/ratulb/solana_counter_program/blob/4f738e26ad191e41e0a978ebe4cd97b1787d9a9f/client/src/client.rs#L248-L270) for the program data account if the loader happens to be upgradable.

-### Send a counter "Increament" transaction to the on-chain program
+### Send a counter Increament transaction to the on-chain program

 [Here](https://github.com/ratulb/solana_counter_program/blob/6ec34295fd32d20afb92edb61d531021520acaac/client/src/client.rs#L291) we submit a transaction to our on-chain counter program to increament the counter value that is maintained in its owned account.